Good news/bad news

 - Eat lots of nuts and high-quality vegetable oils.

-- Use a moisturizer, such as a cream or lotion.
+- Use an organic moisturizer, such as a cream or lotion.

 - Rub the inside of an avocado skin all over a clean face and let sit for twenty minutes to moisturize and nourish dry skin.